spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 Another really nice fully featured theme with italics!

-Search for `josef.rouge-theme` in the VSCode extensions tab.
+Search for `josef.rouge-theme` in the VS Code extensions tab.

 ## DotENV

 Another syntax highlighting extension, this time for `.env` files.

-Search for `mikestead.dotenv` in the VSCode extensions tab.
+Search for `mikestead.dotenv` in the VS Code extensions tab.

 ## Material Icon Theme

-A massive fully featured icon set for VSCode, still the only one I have found that shows the Gatsby config and Vercel now.json files with their own icon.
+A massive fully featured icon set for VS Code, still the only one I have found that shows the Gatsby config and Vercel now.json files with their own icon.

-Search for `PKief.material-icon-theme` in the VSCode extensions tab.
+Search for `PKief.material-icon-theme` in the VS Code extensions tab.

 ## Visual Studio IntelliCode

 IntelliSense code completion for some parts of my workflow, if I used TypeScript more this would probably be a really useful extension.

-Search for `VisualStudioExptTeam.vscodeintellicode` in the VSCode extensions tab.
+Search for `VisualStudioExptTeam.vscodeintellicode` in the VS Code extensions tab.

 <!-- Links -->